collin-radichel/weekend_sql_to_do_list/README.md

 ## Description

 To-Do-List is an app that allows the user to create tasks, and remove them from the list.
 All tasks are stored on a database until deleted by the user.
-Completed tasks will have a green background, and a yellow button to re-mark them as not complete.
+Completed tasks will be moved down into the completed section when marked complete.
+You can also hit the undo button to bring that task back up into your to-do list.

 ## Screenshots
 ![Screenshot of To-Do-List](server/public/images/screenShot.png)